emiliosanfilippo/text-work/work-pattern/readme.md

 ## Example of SPARQL query
-tested on a local instatiation of GraphDB by Ontotext (with reasoning set to OWL2 QL)
+(tested on a local instatiation of GraphDB by Ontotext - with reasoning set to OWL2 QL)

 ```sparql
 PREFIX : <http://www.textualpatterns.org#>